A Note on Sources and Methodology

 What circumstantial evidence exists points toward a predominantly female, predominantly self-taught practitioner community — documented in Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide through the SAMA founding demographics and exhibition records.
 For LGBTQ+ identification specifically, no equivalent data exists.
 The absence is not neutral.
 It reflects the same mechanism documented throughout this report: the institution does not count what it does not recognize, and it does not recognize what it does not count.

-In 2025, the feminist art collective Hilma’s Ghost — co-founded by queer artists — installed Abstract Futures, a large-scale mosaic mural at Grand Central Station in New York, commissioned by the MTA as permanent public art.
+In 2025, the feminist art collective Hilma’s Ghost installed Abstract Futures, a large-scale glass mosaic in the 42 St–Grand Central subway station in New York, commissioned by the MTA as permanent public art.
 It was installed in the same period the NEA was revoking grants from LGBTQ+ organizations on grounds of “gender ideology.”
 A queer-founded collective installed a permanent mosaic in one of the most publicly visible spaces in the United States in exactly the moment when federal policy was attempting to render queer artistic identity invisible in publicly funded institutions.

 5.2 The Compounding